 Our method has notable advantages over several existing methods.
 Firstly, it enjoys desirable theoretical properties, similar to the splicing algorithm for linear models or generalized linear models \citep{zhu2020polynomial}, with broader applications.
 Another recent development in general sparsity constraint optimization is greedy support pursuit (GRASP, \citet{bahmani2011greedy}).
 They require a {Stable Restricted Hessian or Stable Restricted Linearization condition on the loss function, which imposes constraints on $\boldsymbol{b}$} in addition to those on $X$ and may be stringent in some cases.
 A weaker but similar condition is also imposed in \cite{zhu2023best}.
-In contrast, such constrants on $\boldsymbol{b}$ are not required for RankABESS.
+In contrast, such constraints on $\boldsymbol{b}$ are not required for RankABESS.
 Though both methods can be applied to generalized linear models, RankABESS is simpler in implementation, while GRASP requires a $\ell_2$-regularization to avoid singularity in logistic regression, for example.
-Finally, RankABESS does not require any tricky tuning and has the oracle property with a high probability, while for (modified) RankLASSO, open problems related to tuning parameter selection still exist, and biased estimators are obtained.
+Finally, RankABESS does not require any tricky tuning and has the oracle property with high probability, while for (modified) RankLASSO, open problems related to tuning parameter selection still exist, and biased estimators are obtained.

-A meaningful topic for future study is to extend our method for best subset of groups selection problem, which is useful to analyze variables with certain group structures and has drawn the interest of many researchers \citep{yuan2006model}.
-Recently, a splicing type algorithm has been developed for group best subset selection problem in linear models \citep{zhang2022splicing}.
-This paves the way to study best subset of groups selection in SIMs.
+A meaningful topic for future study is to extend our method for the best-subset of groups selection problem, which is useful to analyze variables with certain group structures and has drawn the interest of many researchers \citep{yuan2006model}.
+Recently, a splicing type algorithm has been developed for this problem in linear models \citep{zhang2022splicing}.
+This paves the way to study the best-subset of groups selection in SIMs.
 Another future direction to explore is to alleviate assumptions on the predictors.
 Although achieving robustness to the error distribution, we pay the cost of imposing the linearity and subgaussianity conditions on the predictors.
 On the other hand, robust variable selection procedures without restrictive conditions on the predictors have been developed in \cite{wang2013robust} and \cite{wang2020tuning} for linear models, which are inspiring for further studies. {In more general settings of empirical risk minimization, \cite{hsu2016loss} provide an alternative generic proposal for heavy-tailed data.}